BERKELEY CONNECT in SOCIOLOGY

 To participate in Berkeley Connect in Sociology, you enroll in a designated section of Sociology 98BC or 198BC (one unit, taken on a Pass/Not Pass basis).
 Many students chose to enroll for more than one semester.
 Participation is NOT restricted to declared majors.

 To sign up, enroll in a Berkeley Connect section via TeleBears when course registration opens.
 Please see the Berkeley Connect sections listed above under “Schedule.”

 **Read the schedule notes carefully—different sections are designated as primarily for lower-division (freshmen and sophomores), upper-division (juniors and seniors), or junior transfer students.

-If you are interested in participating in Berkeley Connect, but course registration is not currently open, you can click on Sign Up! to fill out an interest form, and you will be sent more details when the next semester’s information becomes available.
+If you are interested in participating in Berkeley Connect, but course registration is not currently open, you can join the Berkeley Connect Mailing List, and you will be sent more details when the next semester's information becomes available.